BassSkydiver/Mini_CMIO/README.md

 ## Todo:
 1. Get PCB and Parts, then assemble & take pictures for README
-2. Organize a BOM with DikiKey product numbers
-3. Design case with support for a 40mm fan, 10-32 mounting screws, a power switch, and an additional USB-C port.
+2. Design case with support for a 40mm fan, 10-32 mounting screws, a power switch, and an additional USB-C port.

 ## Issues:
 No known issues at this time.